hanesh-work/student_dropout_prediction_DataMiningApproach/README.md

 ## Practical Use

 This project can help universities identify students who may need support early in the semester.
-Instead of using generic retention outreach, advisors can focus tutoring, counseling, and financial support on students with the highest predicted risk [file:3].
+Instead of using generic retention outreach, advisors can focus tutoring, counseling, and financial support on students with the highest predicted risk.

 ---